Volunteer patients are members of the general public who make a unique and valuable contribution to the education and training of future doctors.

 - No medical advice will be given.
 We do not take blood or other samples, perform x-rays or other tests or dispense medications.

-We are continually recruiting and almost everyone is suitable to be a volunteer patient.
-No prior training or experience necessary.
+Almost everyone is suitable to be a volunteer patient.
+No prior training or experience is necessary.

 If you are interested in volunteering, either as a healthy patient or as someone with symptoms or chronic illness, please contact: